BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 4: References

-Bitcoin verifies the funds in the UTXOs by looking at _their_ inputs.
+Bitcoin affirms the funds in the UTXOs by looking at _their_ inputs.

 #### Phase 5: Requirements